TosbackCgusBridge-Bot/CGUs-versions/Jobgo/Privacy Policy.md

   Privacy Policy

-This Privacy Policy applies to Internet based Recruitment and Social media services rendered worldwide by JobGo and Talentor Group Ltd. (‘JobGo’), as well as to products and web sites under the JobGo brand.
+This Privacy Policy applies to Internet based Recruitment and Social media services rendered worldwide by JobGo and JobGo International Ltd. (‘JobGo’), as well as to products and web sites under the JobGo brand.

 The privacy and security of your personal information is among our top priorities, and we would like you to be aware of how JobGo handles and safeguards the information you provide while using our services and the www.JobGo.com web site.